talkchief/kz5/doc/user_guides/call_recording.md

 | Endpoint -> Outbound -> Onnet  | onnet  | onnet       | yes               |
 | Endpoint -> Outbound -> Offnet | onnet  | onnet       | no                |

+¹ When the setting is enabled on the *destination* endpoint

 When an onnet device makes an external call:

 | Setting                        | Source | Destination | Recording Started |